-The first match of the Japan Blind Rugby vs England VI Roses international series will be held at a soon-to-be-confirmed venue in Tokyo on 13 October.
+The first match of the Japan Blind Rugby vs England VI Roses international series will be held at Cannon Field Sports Ground on 13 October.
 Kumagaya Sports Culture Park – a Rugby World Cup venue – will host the second and third matches on 14 October.

 The three-match series in Japan comes two years after the world’s first international visually impaired rugby test match, between the New Zealand Blind Rugby Team and the Blind Lions.
 That series, won by the Blind Lions, coincided with the 2017 Lions tour of New Zealand.

 International Blind Rugby Series: Japan vs England (Blind Rugby Japan vs England VI Roses), Japan 2019